 |Mutually exclusive events||Independent events|

-|When the occurrence is not simultaneous for two events then they are termed as Mutually exclusive events.||When the occurence of one event does not control the occurrence of another event then it is termed as an independent event.|
+|When the occurrence is not simultaneous for two events then they are termed as Mutually exclusive events.||When the occurence of one event does not control the happening of the other event then it is termed as an independent event.|

-|The non occurrence of an event will result in the occurrence of an event.||There is no influence of an occurrence with another and they are independent of each other.|
+|The non-occurrence of an event will end up in the occurrence of an event.||There is no influence of an occurrence with another and they are independent of each other.|

-|The mathematical formula for mutually exclusive events can be represented as P(A and B) = 0||The mathematical formula for independent events can be represented as P(A and B) = P(A) P(B)|
+|The mathematical formula for mutually exclusive events can be represented as P(X and Y) = 0||The mathematical formula for independent events can be defined as P(X and Y) = P(X) P(Y)|

-|The sets do not overlap in the case of mutually exclusive events.||The sets do overlap in the case of independent events.|
+|The sets will not overlap in the case of mutually exclusive events.||The sets will overlap in the case of independent events.|